kenxlaw/Private-Blockchain-Project-Udacity/README.md

 # Private-Blockchain-Project
-A personal project to create my own Blockchain.
+A personal project to create my own Blockchain using resources from Udacity.

 Able to create, store and link Blocks with height and timestamp included.